What happened to Gene Hackman? What we know after actor found dead in Santa Fe alongside wife, dog

 Hackman met Arakawa, a classically trained pianist who grew up in Hawaii, when she was working part-time at a California gym in the mid-1980s, the New York Times reported in 1989.
 The two soon moved in together, and by the end of the decade had bought their home in Santa Fe.

-The large Southwestern-style ranch in a gated community just outside New Mexico’s capital city sits on a hill with views of the Rocky Mountains.
+Their Southwestern-style ranch on Old Sunset Trail sits on a hill in a gated community with views of the Rocky Mountains.

+The 2,300 square-foot home on one acre (0.4 hectares) was built in 2000 and had an estimated market value of a little over $1 million, according to Santa Fe County property tax records.
+It is modest compared to the sprawling estate next door, which was valued at $7.9 million.

+Hackman co-wrote three novels, starting with the swashbuckler, “Wake of the Perdido Star,” with Daniel Lenihan in 1999, according to publisher Simon & Schuster.
+He then penned two by himself, concluding with “Pursuit” in 2013, about a female police officer on the tail of a predator.

+In recent years, he was far less visible, though even the most mundane outings caught the attention of the press.
+The Independent wrote about him attending a show at the Lensic Performing Arts Center in 2018.
+The New York Post reported on him pumping gas, doing yard work and getting a chicken sandwich at Wendy’s in 2023.

-Aside from appearances at awards shows, he was rarely seen in the Hollywood social circuit and retired about 20 years ago.
+Aside from appearances at awards shows, he was rarely seen in the Hollywood social circuit and retired from acting about 20 years ago.
 His was the rare Hollywood retirement that actually lasted.

+Hackman had three children from a previous marriage, but he and Arakawa had no children together.
+They were known for having German shepherds.

 Who was Gene Hackman?